 A new roof isn’t always the cheapest option, but if it’s required, it’s a necessary expense.
+Click here to view some of the warning signs that you may need a new roof.
 Besides, you can’t put a price on keeping your home and family safe.
 If your home’s roof has been re-roofed in the past and has more than two or three layers of roofing materials on it, it may be necessary to replace your roof.

 Additionally, if there is water damage or rotting or insects on your roof’s deck or if over a quarter of your home’s shingles are missing or damaged, you may want to replace your roof.